EliaTarasoff/super-tabletop-rpg/species/special-species.md

 Whether by holy gift, unholy magics, or mad science, you have the body-parts of many different species.
 You may gain abilities from any species, as long as you meet the necessary prerequisites.
-(Abilities with the same name in different species don't count!)
+_(Abilities with the same name in different species don't count!)_
+Additionally, you may choose:

+### Silver Tongue
+You may be understood by any creature with which you share a body-part.

+### Golden Ear
+You may understand any creature with which you share a body-part.